- Financial Services Regulatory & Enforcement

 Regulatory: Matt advises financial institutions on banking regulations, swaps and other derivatives issues, bank receivership and D&O issues, consumer financial services, and data privacy concerns.
 He also advises on Dodd-Frank Act compliance issues, including the Volcker Rule, Section 165 enhanced prudential standards, and resolution planning/living wills.

-Enforcement: Matt also has experience with sensitive internal investigations and similar matters involving financial services firms (e.g., FATCA, OFAC appeals and compliance, FinCEN BSA/AML compliance, etc.).
+Enforcement: : Matt also has experience with sensitive internal investigations and similar matters involving financial services firms (e.g., DOJ/IRS FATCA investigations, OFAC sanctions appeals and compliance, and FinCEN BSA/AML compliance).

 Transactional: Matt also advises financial institutions on legislative and regulatory developments regarding complex financial instruments and transactions that are of significance to the financial services industry.
 In addition, he addresses regulatory status questions for US and non-US financial institutions effecting transactions in, and providing advice with respect to, securities and derivatives.